ChingDomo/readingLogWebsite/README.md

 # readingLogWebsite

 This is a website for a reading log of "Still Alice," created using simple HTML, CSS, and JavaScript.
-It can serve as a template for building static web pages.
+It can serve as a template for building static web pages with RWD!
 <br><br>
 Each page within the reading log has its own instructions for usage.
 In this reading log:
 <br><br>